SHoang6702/ScheduleGuardian/README.md

 THEN I am presented with timeblocks for standard business hours of 9am-5pm(Completed)

 WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future(WIP)
+THEN each timeblock is color coded to indicate whether it is in the past, present, or future(Completed)

 WHEN I click into a timeblock
 THEN I can enter an event(Completed)